hth313/OS4/doc/introduction.rst

 If you only want to use OS4 because another module requires it, simply load the module image to page 4 and put this guide aside.

-This guide is aimed to MCODE developers that want to explore and develop modules using OS4.
+This guide is intended for MCODE developers who want to explore and develop modules using OS4.
 It can also be of interest to those that want to know how it works internally or want to study how to write HP-41 MCODE.